 The P0341 trouble code indicates your vehicle’s ECM has detected a problem with the signal coming from the Camshaft Position Sensor.
-It is very important that the ECM detects a valid and accurate signal from the cam sensor, as it is used to control fuel injector and ignition timing.
-If you are experiencing a P0341 trouble code read on for details on how to diagnose and repair the problem.
+The ECM must detect a valid and accurate signal from the cam sensor, as it is used to control fuel injector and ignition timing.
+If you are experiencing a P0341 trouble code, read on for details on how to diagnose and repair the problem.

 P0341 Code Definition

 P0341 Code Definition (Generic): Camshaft Position Sensor “A” Range/Performance

 The Camshaft Position Sensor is an essential input to the Engine Control Module.
 It allows the ECM to monitor your engine’s camshaft’s exact position, allowing it to make adjustments to fuel injector and ignition timing.
 When the signal is present but out of a specified range or missing altogether, a P0341 will be set, usually accompanied by a long crank to start or an engine that will not start at all.

 What Are The Symptoms Of The P0341 Code?

 P0341 can cause many driveability symptoms.
 Some of the more common symptoms are: